rdaum/c256emu/README.md

     inspecting memory and CPU state, etc.
   * Allows an initial automation script (script argument) to be passed to do the same things the interactive interpreter can do.

-The `-profile` argument does some primitive measurements of the emulated FPS and Mhz values.

 ## Debug / Automation